llinfeng/WikiEdit_PreExpApp_Public/ReadMe.md

 This repository contains the source code for the survey-experiment interface we used to collect the Pre-treatment measurements.

 A publically available demo interface is hosted on Heroku.
-[Here is a link](https://wikiedit-onboard-public-access.herokuapp.com/demo/) to access the demo interface.
-Click on the link in the red box to launch a demo session, where one can get a link for single-use link for player *P1*.
+[Click here](https://wikiedit-onboard-public-access.herokuapp.com/demo/) to access the demo interface.
+Then, click on the link in the red box to launch a demo session, where one can get a link for single-use link for player **P1**.

 ![Launch demo](img/LaunchDemo.png)